 In the age of semantic search, aka conversational search, you really need to pay extreme attention to how you link within your own site.
 As copywriter Nelly Vinnik explains, the Google Hummingbird Update and Internal Link Structure are connected at the hip.
 The anchor text of your internal links should be natural, conversational, non-manipulative, and diversified.

 Keyword stuffing – repeating the same keyword or key phrase ad nausea – has become unwise in the age of more intelligent search engines.
 WordStream suggests a few simple tactics so that you can optimize your site for users seeking particular items – such as “cheap running shoes” – without damaging your search relevance:

 - Do the math – For any keyword you choose, make sure it is not overbearing within the content.
 Make sure your keyword density is 5% or less.
-If you are optimizing for “cheap running shoes,” it should only appear once every 60 words (number of words in key phrase multiplied by 20).
+If you are optimizing for “cheap running shoes,” it should only appear once every 60 words (the number of words in the keyphrase multiplied by 20).

 - Lengthen your key phrases – Develop long-tail keywords.
 This task will also help you avoid competition by placing part of your focus on more complex search terms.
 Also, remember that semantic search is better at recognizing subject matter, so you won’t just reach users searching for that specific phrase.

 - Utilize synonyms – Broaden your keyword list by using synonyms rather than hammering the same words.
 Among other things, that helps Google determine which particular meaning of a word is relevant to your content.
 Tools such as Synonym Search can help.

 People appreciate pictures and diagrams when they are reading books.
 The same is true online.
 ClickZ says that adding photos, videos, and infographics to text performs two roles.
 First, it creates greater engagement by breaking up the content and reducing digital eyestrain.
 Second, images allow your visitors to scan the page and determine if it is relevant to their needs, making for happier visitors.